kevinfengcs88/kahoot-monkey/README.md

  ┣ 📜package-lock.json
  ┗ 📜package.json
  ```
+3. Run the following `npm` commands:</br>
+`npm install puppeteer`</br>
+`npm install puppeteer-extra`</br>
+`npm install puppeteer-extra-plugin-stealth`</br>
+`npm install kahoot.js-updated@2.4.0`</br>
+`npm install puppeteer`

 ## Limitations
 Kahoot Monkey only works for public games and is designed for traditional game formats that involve multiple choice and true/false questions (which is the majority of Kahoot games).
+Kahoot Monkey also doesn't check game servers to determine which quiz ID and game PIN to use; this information must be obtained through manual scribing or copy-pasting.